Best daily deals

 A hand holds the open case of the Google Pixel Buds A-Series in front of a beach.

-If Google wants to compete with the likes of Apple, Sony, Jabra, and Bose, there are a few improvements it will need to make to the Google Pixel Buds A Series 2 before their anticipated release later this year.
-Here are all the upgrades I want to see.
+If Google is to compete with Apple, Sony, and Bose, it must bring improvements to the Google Pixel Buds A Series 2 before their anticipated release.
+Here are all of the upgrades I want to see.

 Active Noise Canceling

-It’s also worth remembering that ANC is more than just a nice-to-have feature.
-Blocking out external sounds helps users to playback audio at lower volume levels, which in turn protects users’ hearing over the long term.
-It also makes listening with earbuds easier for long periods without suffering from ear fatigue.
-Considering virtually all new earbuds include ANC, we expect the Google Pixel Buds A Series 2 to also adopt it.
+It is also worth remembering that ANC is more than just a nice-to-have feature.
+Blocking out external sounds helps users play music at lower volume levels.
+This protects our ears from noise-induced hearing loss and makes them less prone to ear fatigue during long listening sessions.
+Given virtually all new earbuds include ANC technology, I expect the Google Pixel Buds A Series 2 will adopt it.

 A phone displays Bluetooth codecs with the OnePlus Buds Pro 2 and Google Pixel Buds Pro.